Keep Bollywood Stars Out of Politics, Please | ExBulletin

 There is no doubt that an effective way to connect people, regardless of race, religion or creed, is through art.
 In this regard, the film industry with all its instruments, including producer, director, cast, screenwriter and screenwriter, forms the basis of cinematic art.
 And art of any type has the remarkable potential to change people’s perspectives on any issue.

-It is said that the three Bollywood Khans, Shah Rukh Khan, Aamir Khan and Salman Khan refused to meet with Israeli Prime Minister Benjamin Netanyahu in 2018.
+It is said that the three Khans of Bollywood, Shah Rukh Khan, Aamir Khan and Salman Khan refused to meet with Israeli Prime Minister Benjamin Netanyahu in 2018.
 However, their meetings with the Turks

 president and his wife sparked broad discussions in India.

-Moreover, following his meeting with the Erdoan family, Aamir Khan had to deal with both backlash and support from Indians in his country.
-Some critics have even called for a boycott of his film, “Laal Singh Chaddha”.
+In addition, following his meeting with the Erdoğan family, Aamir Khan in the face of both reaction and support from returning Indians.
+Some critics have even called for a boycott of his film “Laal Singh Chaddha”.

 It was only recently that Indian superstars Salman Khan and Katrina Kaif were in Turkey to finish filming the second part of the film, “Tiger 3”.
-They even met the Turkish Minister of Culture and Tourism for lunch and it was claimed that Katrina loves Turkish actor Engin Altan Dzyatan who played Erturul, the leader of the Kay tribe in the Turkish series “Resurrection Erturul” .
+They even met the Turkish Minister of Culture and Tourism for lunch and it was claimed that Katrina likes Turkish actor Engin Altan Düzyatan who played Ertuğrul, the leader of the Kayı tribe in the Turkish soap opera “Resurrection Ertuğrul”.
 Therefore, I’m sure Katrina and Salman could face a political storm back home as well.
 Hope there will be more positive than negative feedback for the sake of cultural exchange.

-It was mainly because of the five hour time difference between Turkey and Malaysia that I slept most of the time while “Resurrection Erturul” was broadcast live on TV in Turkey.
+It was mainly because of the five hour time difference between Turkey and Malaysia that I was sleeping almost entirely while “Resurrection Ertuğrul” was broadcast live on TV in Turkey.
 However, several times I have been woken up to the epic music of the show in the middle of the night because of expatriate neighbors, including Indians, watching it live on their laptops.

 People, regardless of their nationality, are able to enjoy the rhythm of the music and the spiritual feeling of the films that connect us.
 Even I have listened to the songs “Teri meri”, “Tum hi ho”, “Tujh mein rab dikhta hai” and “Jeene laga hoon” while driving, reading and resting as they have a special connection with my heart.
 I believe that we as people find a part of ourselves in songs and actors and actresses, regardless of their race, language, color and religion.
 Additionally, I really enjoy listening to the unique and calming voices of Shreya Ghoshal, Arijit Singh and Atif Aslam who is a Pakistani singer but has contributed to many popular songs in Bollywood.